galeone/igor/README.md

 db.Select('login(?,?)', username, password)
 ```

-But, if the DBMS can't infer the paramters (in every other case except the one previous mentioned), we __must__ make parameters type explicit.
+But, if the DBMS can't infer the parameters (in every other case except the one previous mentioned), we __must__ make parameters type explicit.

 This is due to the use of prepared statements.